Leon0983X/Leon0983x.github.io/README.md

 # Leon0983x.github.io

-This repository is hosted on Github pages and it links to my homepage.
+This repository is hosted on GitHub Pages and it links to my homepage.